 Luckily, Constantine’s theological adviser was not Eusebius of Nicomedia but a theologian from the West named Hosius of Cordova (Spain).
 He was not only respected as a theologian but also because he was known as a “confessor”, one who suffered the tortures of Diocletian’s persecution and survived.

 After attempts to settle the dispute proved futile, Hosius advised Constantine to call a Church council, which he did.
-It will be the first open Church Council is almost three centuries, and that is where we will go in the next post.
+It will be the first open Church Council is almost three centuries, and the very first Church Ecumenical, world-wide Council.
+That is where we will go in the next post.